Major Oak: Description

-Etymology
+Name

-Major Hayman Rooke, a soldier and antiquarian, describes the Major Oak in his book Description or Sketches of Remarkable Oakes in Welbeck Park in 1790 as "I think no one can behold this majestic ruin without pronouncing it to be of very from it antiquity, and might venture to say, that it cannot be much less than a thousand years old."
-It is believed that the Major Oak took the name of Rooke.
-The Major Oak used to be named the Cockpen Tree, after the cockfighting that once took place beneath it.
+The tree was originally known as the Cockpen Tree, after the cockfighting that once took place beneath it.
+It was later named the Major Oak after Major Hayman Rooke, a British Army soldier and antiquarian who described the tree in his 1790 book Description and Sketches of Some Remarkable Oaks, writing: "I think no one can behold this majestic ruin without pronouncing it to be of very remote antiquity; and might venture to say, that it cannot be much less than a thousand years old."